 What Are Personal Ethics?

-Personal ethics refer to a set of moral principles that a person identifies with regarding people and situations they deal with in their everyday lives.
-These personal ethics also find a way to their workplaces.
+Personal ethics refers to a set of moral principles that a person identifies with regarding people and situations they deal with in their everyday lives.
+These personal ethics also find a way into their workplaces.
 It may be a description of such a person at work.
 For example: “Tunde, the punctual worker.”
 This unique personal ethic often determines how a person handles situations, crises, and emergencies at work.
 Personal ethics in the workplace is a great asset to any team.

 It is crucial that, as an employee, you have a set of values that guide you and ultimately become your guiding ethics in the workplace.
 These values should align appropriately with the goal of the organisation where you work.

 Some of these personal ethics in the workplace include honesty, respect, selflessness, and team spirit.
 These ethics are helpful and very important in the workplace, either as an employer or employee.